kristalz/Computational_methods_Informatics/README.md

 ![Missing values counts](https://github.com/kristalz/BIS634/blob/main/Images/Missing%20values%20counts.jpg)

-Since there are high percentages of missing values in the five columns `'Hypertension Past Year', 'Hypercholemia Past Year', 'Diabetes Age', 'Diabetes Type', 'Smoking Frequency'`, I decided to drop these fields.
+Since there were high percentages of missing values in the five columns `'Hypertension Past Year', 'Hypercholemia Past Year', 'Diabetes Age', 'Diabetes Type', 'Smoking Frequency'`, I decided to drop these fields.
 The two columns `'Diabetes Age', 'Diabetes Type'` missed almost the entire participants' responses (n=2367 for both columns).
-I considered the missing values for these two columns as MAR (missing at random) because people who do not have ever diagnosed with diabetes would not fill out these two columns.
-Given that there are many missing values in these two columns, I assume that the majority of participants have not diagnosed with diabetes.
+I considered the missing values for these two columns as MAR (missing at random) because people who was not diagnosed with diabetes would not fill out these two columns.
+Given that there were many missing values in these two columns, I assumed that the majority of participants have not diagnosed with diabetes.

-In contrast, I consider  `'Smoking Frequency', 'Hypertension Past Year', 'Hypercholemia Past Year'` are MNAR(missing not at random).
-There are no clear patterns in the missing values and non-missing values in these three columns.
-The reasons what cause those missing values are unclear and unobserved.
-I was not sure if people who smoked or who have those two diagnoses forgot the answers or simply refused to answer the questions, because missingness was not measured by the researchers.
+In contrast, I considered `'Smoking Frequency', 'Hypertension Past Year', 'Hypercholemia Past Year'` were MNAR(missing not at random).
+There were no clear patterns in the missing values and non-missing values in these three columns.
+The reasons what caused those missing values were unclear and unobserved.
+I was not sure if people who smoked or who had those two diagnoses forgot the answers or simply refused to answer the questions.
+The missingness was not measured by the researchers.

-I also deleted the rows where values were missing in other columns, although I was aware that this might bias the data set and decrease the statistical power in my analsis.
+I also deleted the rows where values were missing in other columns, although I was aware that this might bias the data set and decrease the statistical power in my analysis.
 I also changed all values to integers.
 Here is the data set after reducing the missing values:

 ![HTN_data_without_missing_values](https://github.com/kristalz/BIS634/blob/main/Images/HTN_data_without_missing_values.jpg)